gulrak/cadmium/README.md

   --allow-hires
     If true, support for hires (128x64) is enabled

+  --cyclic-stack
+    If true, stack operations wrap around, overwriting used slots

   --dont-reset-vf
     If true, Vf will not be reset by 8xy1/8xy2/8xy3

+  --extended-display-wait
+    If true, Dxyn might even wait 2 screens depending on size and position

+  --half-pixel-scroll
+    If true, use SCHIP1.1 lores half pixel scrolling

   --has-16bit-addr
     If true, address space is 16bit (64k ram)